ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

 #### Provider-specific plugins

-Plugins can be provider specific, which means that run only with a specific provider.
+Plugins can be provider specific, that means they run only with a particular provider.

-Note: Binding a plugin to a provider is optional.
+Note: Binding a provider to a plugin is optional.
 Serverless will always consider your plugin if you don't specify a provider.

-To bind to a specific provider, retrieve it and set the this.provider property in the plugin constructor:
+To bind with a specified provider, retrieve it, and set the this.provider property in the constructor of the plug-in:

 ```javascript
 class MyServerlessPlugin {